Biography of King Arthur

-King Arthur was a legendary King of Britain
+King Arthur was a legendary king of ancient Britain.

 When and Where was King Arthur Born?